knightcm7bot2/firmware/docs/dependencies.md

 ## 1. Download and Install Dependencies

-Building the firmware locally requires these dependencies ot be installed:
+Building the firmware locally requires these dependencies to be installed:

 1. [GCC for ARM Cortex processors](#1-gcc-for-arm-cortex-processors)
 2. [Make](#2-make)